-In the online world, I’m mainly a Zazzler (and, driven by necessity, also a builder of tools for promoting Zazzle products).
+In the online world, I’m mainly a Zazzler and Society6er and, driven by necessity, also a builder of tools for promoting products from them.

-As a hobby earning some extra lucre, I was a semi-pro fine art photographer.
+As a hobby earning some extra cash, I was a semi-pro fine art photographer.
 I was initially selling quite successfully in galleries and then, later, in my Zazzle store.

 I say ‘was’ because when everyone else became photographers, with their amazing mobile phone cameras and readily available, one-touch really cool filters, the bottom dropped right out of my market.

-As the online world has changed, so it’s become more and more important for Zazzlers to promote their own wares.
-Unfortunately, Zazzle does little to help those of us who are really serious about it.
-So I decided to do something about it.
+As the online world has changed, so it’s become more and more important for artists to promote their own wares.
+Unfortunately, Zazzle / Society6 does little to help those of us who are really serious about it, so I decided to do something about it.

-In my further and higher education days I learnt a little programming and now, years later, my day-job is as a freelance business analyst, operating my own limited UK company.
-It’s a perfect match for my natural skills of curiosity, observation and being able to recognise cause and effect.
+In my further and higher education days I learnt a little programming and, years later, my day-job was as a freelance business analyst, operating my own limited UK company (now closed, with me being semi-retired).
+It was a perfect match for my natural skills of curiosity, observation and being able to recognise cause and effect.

-Together with my stubborness, which is important in overcoming challenges, I put those skills to the task of providing tools to take the grunt out of promoting our Zazzle stores and wares.
+Together with my stubborness, which is important in overcoming challenges, I put those skills to the task of providing tools to take the grunt out of promoting our art.

-My first tool, a good few years ago, was the Zazzlit – a widgety gadget for Blogger blogs to show off our designs.
+My first tool, a good few years ago, was the Zazzlit – a widgety gadget for Blogger blogs to show off their owner’s designs.